saprunovdev/reactchallange/README.md

 # React Challange
 ---
 - [ ] finish react with gsap animation library
+- [ ] How to use for loops in react
-- [ ] Review basic react sintax and expecially color generating application
+- [ ] Excercise 2 and 3 from day 6